The shotgun is probably the oldest type of all shoulder fired firearms.

 Most, if not all modern combat shotguns are magazine fed repeaters, with the underbarrel tubular magazines being the most common type.
 Those magazines offer a sleek, slim profile of the gun, but are slow to reload.
-Some recently developed combat shotguns featured a detachable, box-type magazines, which can be replaced very quickly.
-Few combat shotguns were developed with rotary, revolver-like magazines or drum-type magazines of relatively large capacity (10-12, and up to 28 rounds), but those magazines are extremely bulky, heavy, expensive and sometimes slow to reload.
+Some recently developed combat shotguns feature detachable, box-type magazines, which can be replaced very quickly (for instance the AA-12 ‘Assault Shotgun’.
+A few combat shotguns were developed with rotary, revolver-like magazines or drum-type magazines of relatively large capacity (10-12, and up to 28 rounds), but those magazines are extremely bulky, heavy, expensive and sometimes slow to reload.

-The disadvantages of the combat shotguns are the limited effective range of fire (about 50-70 meters with standard buckshot, up to 100-150 meters with specially designed subcaliber or fleschette loadings).
+The disadvantages of combat shotguns are the limited effective range of fire (about 50-70 meters with standard buckshot, up to 100-150 meters with specially designed subcaliber or fleschette loadings).
 Shotguns also are sometimes relatively large (especially when compared to modern submachine guns), and can have a heavy recoil with the most powerful loadings.
-The size and weight of the shotgun ammunition effectively limits both the magazine capacity and the amount of ammunition a soldier can carry in the mission.
+The size and weight of the shotgun ammunition effectively limits both the magazine capacity and the amount of ammunition a soldier can carry during the mission.

-This design is a little slower than semi-auto, but offers greater flexibility in shotshells selection, allowing mixing of the different types of loads and usage of low-power or unreliable loads.
-This feature especially useful for police and home defense usage, since the pump-action shotguns can fire low-powered less-lethal ammunition (with tear gas or rubber buckshot).
+This design is a little slower than semi-auto, but offers greater flexibility in shell selection.
+This allows for mixing of the different types of loads and usage of low-power or unreliable loads.
+This feature is especially useful for police and home defense usage, since the pump-action shotguns can fire low-powered less-than-lethal ammunition (with tear gas or rubber buckshot).

-Semi-autos usually have less recoil (especially gas-operated ones), and higher rate of fire, but somewhat more sensitive to the loads selection.
-The greater firepower, offered by semi-automatic shotguns, is especially useful for military applications, where short-range encounters are usually very rapid, and the amount of firepower used in a short period of time is essential to win the scenario and save one’s life.
+Semi-autos usually have less recoil (especially gas-operated ones), and a higher rate of fire, but can be somewhat more sensitive to load selection.
+The greater firepower offered by semi-automatic shotguns, is especially useful for military applications.
+Short-range encounters are usually very rapid, and the amount of firepower used in a short period of time is essential to win the scenario and survive.